nateinaction/knative-wordpress/README.md

-# knative-wordpress
+# Knative WordPress

 This repository contains a Knative service for running WordPress.
-Knative is a Kubernetes-based platform to deploy and manage serverless workloads.
+[Knative](https://knative.dev/) is a Kubernetes-based platform to deploy and manage serverless workloads.
 This example uses a Knative service consisting of a [PHP image](https://hub.docker.com/_/wordpress) and an [Nginx image](https://hub.docker.com/_/nginx).
 The example also uses the [Percona Operator](https://docs.percona.com/percona-operator-for-mysql/pxc/kubectl.html) to deploy the backing database.

 The example does not include page or database caching and is left as an exercise for the reader.
 My experiments have shown that an in-service database cache like [Relay](https://relay.so/) might be a good choice.